Smaedd/OW_ConsoleCheats/README.md

 To run a cheat, open the console with the `~` key and submit the desired command.

+Almost all of the functionality in this mod is essentially copied from PacificEngine's [Common Resources]{https://github.com/PacificEngine/OW_CommonResources} mod.
+This is to strip out redundant code and allow the cheats to run standalone.
+Currently, the debug commands available in the original mod are not implemented.

 ###  Console Variables:
 - `god`
 	- Type: `bool`
-	- Stores whether the player is invincible
+	- Stores whether the player is invincible or not (also gives infinite health, fuel and oxygen)
 	- Usage: `god true`, `god false`
 - `infinite_fuel`
 	- Type: `bool`